-Supercharger Technically any device capable of providing manifold boost, of most current highway fuels.
+refined out of most current highway fuels.
 During combustion, it is oxidized to sulfur dioxide, and classified as a noxious emission.

-Sulfur An element present in most crude petroleums, but refined out the primary contributor to sulfurous type smog.
+Sulfur dioxide The compound that is formed when sulfur is oxidized that is the primary contributor to sulfurous type smog.
 Vehicles contribute little to sulfurous smog problems due to the use of low sulfur fuels.